 Powerbait is a scientifically proven bait that is becoming increasingly popular among trout anglers.
 They have a lifelike movement and are extremely versatile.
 Unlike hard-bodied fishing lures, they also have a strong scent that attracts fish.
 It is claimed that fish will hold on for 18 times longer on a powerbait than a lure, so you have a lot more time to strike and land that big trout.

-Berkley manufacturers have been developing powerbait varieties for 25 years and are available in hundreds of colors, sizes, and designs.
-I would encourage everyone to look at these to get an idea of how many different powerbaits there actually are!
+Berkley manufacturers have been developing powerbait varieties for 25 years, and are available in hundreds of colors, sizes, and designs.
+I would encourage everyone to look at these to understand how many different powerbaits there are!
 I’m sure you can find one you want to try out.

 Berkley Powerbait is very different from the hard body crankbaits and spinners mentioned above but is just as enticing.
 Rather than using flash and vibration, they use scent and flavor.